nice-game-hints/template/README.md

-# NGH template
+# Template repository
-This is a template repository for writing your own Nice Game Hint guides.
-Fill this README.md with something you want to tell _a contributor_.
+[This is a template repository](https://github.com/nice-game-hints/template) for writing your own Nice Game Hint guides.

+[comment]: # (Fill this README.md with something you want to tell _a contributor_.
 This README is not shown in the www.nicegamehints.com site.

-Copy this template repository (From the green "Clone or download" button) to get started with your own game hints.
+Copy this template repository (From the green "Clone or download" button) to get started with your own game hints.)

 # Writing the guide
 The concepts for the NGH hints are **a game** that contains multiple **guides**. **A guide** has multiple **hints** that the reader can then reveal one by one. **A guide** can also have **subguides**.